Ideal Toy Company: 1970–1999

-In 1979, a Hungarian inventor, Erno Rubik, pitched his "Magic Cube" to Ideal Toy Company, who renamed it the "Rubik's cube."
+In 1979, a Hungarian inventor, Erno Rubik, pitched his Magic Cube to Ideal Toy Company.
+Ideal renamed it the Rubik's cube.
 The toy was sold in stores beginning in 1980.
+In May 1981, trying to maximize profits on the Rubik's Cube craze, Ideal filed civil suits against dozens of distributors and retailers selling knockoff cubes.
+The Rubik's Cube was inducted into the National Toy Hall of Fame in 2014.

 Ideal had earnings of $3.7 million in fiscal year 1979–1980, but lost $15.5 million in fiscal year 1980–1981.
-(Sales both years averaged around $150 million.)
-Trying to maximize profits on the Rubik's Cube craze, Ideal filed civil suits in May 1981 against dozens of distributors and retailers selling knockoff cubes.
+Sales both years averaged around $150 million.

 In May 1981, Joseph Winkler was named Ideal's president, succeeding Lionel Weintraub, who remained chairman and CEO.

 In 1982, the company moved its headquarters from Hollis, Queens, to Harmon Meadow, New Jersey.
 It was sold to CBS Toys later that year for around $58 million.

-In 1984, CBS sold Ideal to Viewmaster International, which renamed itself View-Master Ideal in the process.
+In 1984, CBS sold Ideal to Viewmaster International, which renamed itself "View-Master Ideal" in the process.

 In 1989, View-Master Ideal was bought by Tyco Toys of Mt.
 Laurel, New Jersey, for $43.9 million.
 The Ideal line remained part of Tyco until Tyco's merger with Mattel, Inc., in 1997.

-Ideal's United Kingdom assets were sold to Hasbro, which has since released Mouse Trap and KerPlunk under its MB Games brand.
-Other toys that originated with Ideal continue to be marketed and sold by other companies, including Rubik's Cube by Hasbro and Magic 8-ball by Mattel.
+Ideal's United Kingdom assets were sold to Hasbro, which has since released Mouse Trap, Buck-a-roo!, and KerPlunk under its MB Games brand.
+Other toys that originated with Ideal continue to be marketed and sold by other companies, including Rubik's Cube by Hasbro and Magic 8 Ball by Mattel.

+21st century

-The Ideal trademarks, and most toy molds not purchased by Hasbro or Mattel, were purchased by Jay Horowitz of American Plastic Equipment, who later transferred all rights to American Plastic Equipment's subsidiary, American Classic Toys.
-Mr. Horowitz licensed the trademark and toy rights to Plaza Toys, to be used on its Fiddlestix building sticks products, and eventually sold the mark and toy rights in January 2011 to Poof-Slinky.
+The Ideal trademarks, and most toy molds not purchased by Hasbro or Mattel, were purchased by Jay Horowitz, of American Plastic Equipment, who later transferred all rights to American Plastic Equipment's subsidiary, American Classic Toys.
+Mr. Horowitz licensed the trademark and toy rights to Plaza Toys, to be used on its Fiddlestix building sticks products, and eventually sold the mark and toy rights in January 2011, to Poof-Slinky.

 In January 2014, the Ideal brand and toy rights became part of a new company, Alex Brands, after the May 2013 acquisition of Alex Toys by Propel Equity Partners.

-In early 2019, Jay Horowitz of American Classic Toys, entered into an exclusive license agreement with the Juna Group to represent select Ideal brands - not included in the sale to Poof-Slinky - in all categories outside of toys and playthings, worldwide.
+In early 2019, Jay Horowitz of American Classic Toys entered into an exclusive license agreement with the Juna Group to represent worldwide select Ideal brands (not included in the sale to Poof-Slinky) in all categories outside of toys and playthings.
+In 2023, this license agreement was acquired from The Juna Group by CSN Press LLC, publishers of the weekly newspaper, Comic Shop News.